willie-yao/brigade-metrics-archive/README.md

 ## Introducing Brigade Prometheus

 Brigade Prometheus uses a combination of exporting metrics from Brigade 2's SDK, creating a dimensional data model from these metrics through Prometheus, and displaying the metrics to the user through Grafana's dashboard UI.
-Brigade Prometheus handles the provisioning and setup for all three components, so that any user of Brigade can get a monitoring solution for their Brigade jobs up with a simple helm installation.
+Brigade Prometheus handles the provisioning and setup of all three components for any Brigade operators who wish to expose metrics to their users with a simple helm installation.

 ## Getting Started